jay worth allen bio artist statement

 I was born.
 When I was about 6, I started drawing.
 Later, I started painting.
 That's still what I'm doing.

 I strive to conceal and reveal known objects at the same time.
 We have an existing language of words, signs, symbols, shapes, formulas, treatises, poems and the like - whole bodies of belief and knowledge that can, presumably, describe and penetrate anything and everything.
-Yet I am forced to recognize that the system which enables me to form a piece of art and to think coherently cannot define how I uniquely think or feel or even how I picture myself and everything outside myself.
-The plane of my work has always been real things - real moments resting in time, where the ideational and perceptual worlds intersect to form image, icon, and space idea, and where I, and therefore the viewer, is projected through to another reality.
+Yet, I am forced to recognize that the system, which enables me to form a piece of art and to think coherently, cannot define how I uniquely think or feel, or even how I picture myself and everything outside myself.
+The plane of my work has always been real things - real moments resting in time, where the ideational and perceptual worlds intersect to form image, idea, icon, and space - and where I, and therefore the viewer, is projected through to another reality.

 Miscellaneous Exhibitions :